jckantor/covid-19/README.md

 # covid-19

-Simulation of the COVID-19 outbreak using standard epidemiological models
+This repository consists of a Jupyter/Python notebook for the simulation of a COVID-19 outbreak in a campus-like environment using a standard SEIR epidemiological model.
+The notebook can be opened for use with Google Colab.